One of my clients came to me with a ticket for driving under the influence of marijuana (marijuana DUI).

 The District Attorney Is Not On Your Side

 Please realize that the District Attorney is not on your side.
 They represent the State.
 As a former prosecutor, I can tell you that most do what they think is right, but that may not be what is in your best interest.
 In this case, even though my client had a medical marijuana card and a blood test proved her innocent, without me it meant that the Deputy District Attorney felt that my client was somehow getting away with something.
 They wanted to punish her for behavior that she did not do.

 For Marijuana DUI, Get Criminal Defense Attorney

-If you are charged with a DUI (for alcohol or drugs) or any traffic charge, felony, or misdemeanor, please call James Newby Law for a free evaluation of your case.
-Call 578-3322.
+If you are charged with a DUI (for alcohol or drugs) or any traffic charge, felony, or misdemeanor, please call James Newby Law for a free evaluation of your DUI defense case.